smiling woman in dentist's chair

 How much do dental implants cost?

 The cost of dental implants can vary based on a variety of factors, such as the number of teeth you are replacing, any necessary preparatory procedures, and the type of restoration used.
-It's also important to understand that basic insurance does not cover implants, but most plans contribute to restorations and preparatory work.
-We will help to get you the most coverage possible, and we can help arrange financing for any remaining out-of-pocket expenses.
+Dr. Pirtle will provide you with an estimate during your free consultation at his Charlotte office.

 Is dental implant surgery painful?